go-addrs/addrs/README.md

 ## Immutable Types

-The types described in this section are opaque, immutable, comparable, space efficient and do not require allocation.
+The types described in this section are opaque, immutable, comparable, space efficient and do not allocate memory.
 They can be used as map keys.

 ### Address

 An `Address` does not store anything more than an IP address.
-Its size is 32 bits for IPv4 and 128 bits for IPv6 -- exactly the same size when they appear network packet headers.
+Its size is 32 bits for IPv4 and 128 bits for IPv6 -- exactly the same size as when they appear network packet headers.
 However, they are not stored as bytes in network order and cannot be directly serialized as such.
+They can be converted to and from their `net.IP` representation.

 ### Mask

-A Msak is like an `Address` (same size) except that it must be in the format of a string of 1 bits in the most significant positions, followed by 0 bits to fill out the remainder of the bits.
+A Mask is like an `Address` (same size) except that it must be in the format of a (potentially empty) string of 1 bits in the most significant positions, followed by 0 bits to fill out the remainder.

 ### Prefix

 A `Prefix` is an `Address` plus a `Mask`.
 However, the mask is stored more efficiently as a length indicating the number of 1s.

-Any Address can be used With a `Prefix`.
+Any Address can be used with a `Prefix`.
 It is not limited to 0s where the `Mask` has 0s.
-If you need this, you can call `.Network()` to get another Prefix with these bits zeroed out.
+For example, `203.0.113.17/24` is valid and preserves the `.17` at the end.
+If you need to mask off those bits, you can call `.Network()`.

 ### Range